getpopper/popper/docs/sections/getting_started.md

 ## Debug your workflow

-A step might not be quite doing what we need it to.
-In this cases, we can open an interactive shell instead of having to update the YAML file and invoke `popper run` again.
+From time to time, we find ourselves with a step that does not quite do what we want it to.
+In these cases, we can open an interactive shell instead of having to update the YAML file and invoke `popper run` again.
 In those cases, the `popper sh` comes handy.
 For example, if we would like to explore what other things can be done inside the container for the second step:

 ```bash
 popper sh -f wf.yml get-transpose